-The opening of Singapore’s first indoor water playground is great news for water lovers, who can now splash about regardless of rain, lightning or haze.
-Punggol SAFRA’s new complex includes an Enchanted Deep Sea theme, interactive walls, five slides and birthday party rooms with direct access to the water fun.
+Singapore’s first indoor water playground lets kids splash about regardless of the rain, lightning, heat or haze outside.
+The Punggol SAFRA complex includes an Enchanted Deep Sea theme, interactive walls, five slides and birthday party rooms with direct access to the water fun.

 SAFRA Punggol, 9 Sentul Crescent